Unipisa/TeamsCarousel/README.md

 > Guida rapida in [Italiano](packages/quickstart-it.md)

+*Update May, 1st 2020:* The extension is now available for Microsoft Edge on the [store](https://microsoftedge.microsoft.com/addons/detail/oaoljfeoolhboidooldgbnefaeicneml).
+The new version of Teams carousel supports easy tab muting and breakout checks.
+Now you can specify controller n out m and monitor only a subset of the connected participants.

 This Chrome (and Edge Chromium) extension is designed to cycle among the participants of a Microsoft Teams call.
 It is a hack and therefore unstable, mostly needed to support the Italian Universities to monitor written exams during COVID-19 distance learning.

 It is known that Microsoft is working on a 3x3 grid view for the Microsoft Teams client, but for this specific use case is to be preferred to iterate among call participants from a Web browser.